Cart

 How To Groom A Mini Labradoodle

-Brushing them several times a week helps prevent tangles and removes loose hair.
+Mini Labradoodles have a wavy or curly coat that can be prone to matting.
+Brush them 3-4 times a week to prevent tangles and remove loose hair.
 Use a slicker brush or a metal comb designed for curly coats.
-Start from the skin and work your way up, paying attention to areas like behind the ears, under the legs, and around the tail.
+Start from the skin and work your way up, paying extra attention to areas like behind the ears, under the legs, and around the tail.

-Use a mild dog shampoo that suits their skin type and rinse thoroughly to prevent residue.
+Use a mild dog shampoo suitable for their skin type.
+Thoroughly rinse to prevent residue, which can cause skin irritation.
 Avoid over-bathing, as it can strip the coat of natural oils.
+For Mini Labradoodles with sensitive skin, consider using a hypoallergenic shampoo.

-Puppy Cut: This style involves trimming the hair to a uniform length all over the body, typically around 1-2 inches.
-The face and ears are trimmed to match the body length.
+Puppy Cut: Trim the hair to a uniform length (about 1-2 inches) all over the body, including face and ears.

 Miniature Labradoodles